Rugrats: Video games

-Nineteen video games based on the series have been released.
-Notably, Rugrats: Search for Reptar became one of the bestselling PlayStation games.
-Rugrats: Scavenger Hunt was released for the Nintendo 64.
+In 1997, THQ signed a licensing agreement with Nickelodeon to produce video games based on Rugrats for home consoles and handhelds, beginning with Rugrats: Search for Reptar (1998).
+Multiple games were produced as part of this deal, including game adaptations of The Rugrats Movie and Rugrats in Paris: The Movie, games based on the All Grown Up series, and original games like Rugrats: Scavenger Hunt and Rugrats: Totally Angelica.
+Following the release of Rugrats: Totally Angelica — Boredom Busters in 2005, no new standalone Rugrats games would be released for nearly two decades.
+On August 31, 2023, The MIX Games and Wallride Games announced Rugrats: Adventures in Gameland, an 8-bit 2D sidescrolling video game that was released on August 16, 2024.
+The game offers an option for HD visuals that replicates the visual style of the original television series.
+An NES cartridge version of the game was distributed through Limited Run Games.
+Limited Run Games would later release a compilation of several THQ games, Rugrats: Retro Rewind Collection, on May 15, 2026.

+In addition to Rugrats video games, characters from the series also appear in various Nickelodeon crossover games.
 Tommy and Angelica appear as guest characters in Rocket Power: Team Rocket Rescue.
 They appear again as playable characters in Nickelodeon Party Blast and Nicktoons Racing.
 Tommy later appears in Nicktoons Basketball in his All Grown Up! form.
 Rugrats characters make non-playable appearances in Nicktoons: Attack of the Toybots and Nicktoons MLB.
 Tommy, Angelica, and Reptar are playable characters in the official mobile game Nickelodeon Super Brawl Universe.
 Tommy, Angelica, and Reptar appear as playable characters in Nickelodeon Kart Racers.
 These same characters, along with Chuckie, are playable in Nickelodeon Kart Racers 2: Grand Prix.
 Reptar is a playable character in Nickelodeon All-Star Brawl and its sequel.
 Angelica is a playable character in the Apple Arcade game Nickelodeon Extreme Tennis.
 Chuckie, Reptar, Purple Reptar, and Susie appear as playable characters in Nickelodeon Kart Racers 3: Slime Speedway.
-On August 31, 2023, The MIX Games and Wallride Games announced Rugrats: Adventures in Gameland, an 8-bit 2D sidescrolling video game that was released on August 16, 2024.
-The game offers an option for HD visuals that replicates the visual style of the original television series.
-An NES cartridge version of the game was distributed through Limited Run Games.